Younghun-Jung/interactive-map/README.md

 - Download this app from github above
 - Open index.html on your browser
 - Click on marker that you want to get information
+- You can check wikipedia information of location if you click 'link' on information window
-- You can display side bar includes locations list on top-left of this app
+- You can see side bar includes locations list on top-left of this app
 - Type keyword for search locations on side-bar list
 - Click bound button to check where specific locations are

 ## Technologies used on this app